filecoin-project/filecoin-docs/content/en/about-filecoin/filecoin-compared-to.md

 ---
-title: Filecoin compared to...
+title: "Filecoin compared to..."
-description: While Filecoin shares some similarities to other file storage solutions, the protocol has significant differences that one should consider.
+description: "While Filecoin shares some similarities to other file storage solutions, the protocol has significant differences that one should consider."
 menu:
     about:
         parent: "about-filecoin-basics"